thingsSDK/guides.thingssdk.com/examples/using_wifi.md

 1. We are now notified in the repl when the device first starts its connection attempt.
 2. We get a Promise back that we can chain from and pass around as arguments to other functions.
 This gives us a lot more freedom over when our code runs and how it's written.

-Before we `npm run push` again, we need to call our new function.
+Before we `npm run dev` again, we need to call our new function.
 ```javascript
 // main.js
 ...